 Although these benefits apply to many commonly recycled materials, there are some important differences in the properties of materials that influence the environmental benefit of recycling and particularly how these benefits are quantified.

 Metals, for example, are infinitely recyclable, i.e. they can be recycled again and again into functionally equivalent products - this is the most environmentally beneficial form of recycling.

 Other products are ‘down-cycled’ into new products that are only suitable for lower grade applications because the recycled product has different, usually lower, material properties.
 Although waste is diverted from landfill by down-cycling, only lower grade primary resources are saved.
-For example crushing bricks and concrete for hardcore or sub-base saves aggregates but doesn’t save the resources required to make new bricks or new concrete.
+For example crushing bricks and concrete for hardcore, sub-base or general fill saves aggregates but doesn’t save the resources required to make new bricks or new concrete.